paratagas/persona_python/README.md

 interface, and I am not planning to internalizate it.

 Installing:
-  - launch create_database.py
+  - launch create_database.py (this will create SQLite persona.db file)
-  - launch insert_admin.py
+  - launch insert_admin.py (this will add credits for admin)

 Login: admin